bmemartin/state2slack/README.md

 #   message:
 #   target_id:

-# The configuration for Slack user message requests.
+# The configuration for Slack summary message issuance.
-slack_user:
+slack_summary:
-  # The webhook URL to send messages to a user.
+  # The webhook URL for sending summary messages.
-  url:
+  webhook_url:

-  # The user ID of the recipient of the messages.
+  # (Optional) The target ID of the message recipient.
-  user_id:
+  target_id:
 ```

 ## 🚀 Usage